 Island at the Crossroads (year-long Exhibition)

-The Malta Maritime Museum will reopen its doors on the 9th of February, 2024 to present a one-of-a-kind exhibition titled An Island at the Crossroads, after being closed for several years for substantial restoration and revitalization, which was partially supported by the EEA Norway Grants.
+The Malta Maritime Museum has partly reopened its doors on the 9th of February, 2024 to present a one-of-a-kind exhibition titled An Island at the Crossroads, after being closed for several years for substantial restoration and revitalization, which was partially supported by the EEA Norway Grants.

 Malta is an island nation, its destiny dictated by the waves that have battered its shores for centuries.
 Its people have ventured beyond those shores to the ends of the world, turning their biggest natural barrier into a bridge.
 A bridge that has brought them into contact with the whole world.
 A world that has delivered to the island war, famine, riches and prosperity: creating in the process ‘An Island at the Crossroads.’
 The result of curators past and curators present, ‘An Island at the Crossroads’ is our attempt to read between the lines and uncover the identity of this island nation.